luckyendey/CSSynergyX.AppSearch/README.md

 ## How to Use

-Once the addon is installed, you can start using the search functionality as follows:
+Once the add-in is installed, you can start using the search functionality as follows:

 1. **Enter Search Query:**
    - Type the name or part of the name of the application you are looking for in the search box.